itakash557-sudo/problem-solving/README.md

 # problem-solving
-solving a problem using python
+solving a problem using Java program